Mike11199/.NET-typescript-rock-climbing-and-ski-shop/cdk/README.md

 - Secrets Manager supplies the API connection string.
 - Container restarts and EC2 stop/start keep the database on EBS.
 - Replacing EC2 creates a new disk.
-The old disk is retained; reattach it or restore a backup manually.
+The old disk is retained.
 - Removing RDS from CDK retains it.
 Rolling back requires re-importing RDS and copying back any new writes.